 Report any bothersome pain to your doctor.
 If there is a minor pain that goes away, don't worry about it.
 But if the pain interferes with your life or is persistent, it needs to be reported and should be treated.

 In addition, pay attention to what happens when you attempt to relieve your pain.
 If you take medicine, do you feel any ill effects from it?
 Note any ill effects of your pain medications.
 If it's a massage, hot or cold packs, or something physical that relieves the pain, those are important to report, too.

 What steps can you take to ensure you're receiving adequate cancer pain treatment?

 Second, you and your doctor can set a goal for pain management and monitor the success of the treatment against that goal.
 Your doctor should track the pain with a pain scale, assessing how strong it is.
 The goal should be to keep the pain at a level with which you're comfortable.
 If you aren't achieving that goal, talk to your doctor.

 See more In-depth

 - Moynihan TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Sept.
-9, 2011.
+8, 2014.